kernel-community/kernel/docs/module-7/no-paradigm.md

 One concern in putting this module together has been language itself - in particular the word "sacred".
 Words like this have such inertia as a result of all the uses to which they have been put over the generations.
 They have been misused repeatedly in the service of violent and oppressive narrative structures which do not truly serve our species.

-There is, to quote Douglas Rushkoff, *[Nothing Sacred](https://www.goodreads.com/book/show/139712.Nothing_Sacred)*.
+There is, to quote Douglas Rushkoff, *<a href="https://www.goodreads.com/book/show/139712.Nothing_Sacred" target="_blank">Nothing Sacred</a>*.
 Which also means everything is sacred.

-What I most want to say here cannot be [said](https://youtu.be/7xwq1v8OD6s?t=255).
+What I most want to say here cannot be <a href="https://youtu.be/7xwq1v8OD6s?t=255" target="_blank">said</a>.
 Instead, simply recognize that you cannot acquire everything, which is why any path to the sacred (meaning beyond yourself) has always had to do with letting go.
 We are not on a hero's journey.
-We are on [a fool's errand to give back the evil which does not belong](https://youtu.be/3HYlbg6RKMA?t=962) in this world.
+We are on <a href="https://youtu.be/3HYlbg6RKMA?t=961" target="_blank">a fool's errand to give back the evil which does not belong</a> in this world.

 *Without cause, God gave you being.*
 *Without cause, give it back.*